 Timber post loads can now be assigned load positions 3 and 4 as for steel beams; these generate positive and negative moments about the minor axis

 Previously you could enter standard beam load names which could then be selected from a drop-down list.
 This has been extended into a table where you can also enter the load type, duration and a template load: the '!' in the entries above denotes the point where the user is to substitute their own value (this will be added to the next release of ProSteel)

 The flitch beam analysis has been brought into line with TRADA Guidance Document 9.
 Note that this is more onerous than the analysis in versions of SuperBeam to 4.52.
 Key changes: a modified K8 value of 1.04 is used rather than 1.10; when checking timber and steel members an allowance is now made for the effect of bolt holes; the effect of creep is now considered when calculating deflection; and the effect of creep is included when checking the stress on the steel plate, increasing this significantly in some cases.
 Please note that flitch beam designs that are shown as satisfactory in earlier versions may not comply when checked using the new routine.

-All our programs run on Windows Vista and Windows 7/8/10 systems.
-Windows XP is no longer supported.
+All our programs run on Windows Windows 7/8/10 systems.
+Windows XP and Vista are no longer supported.